 The project historian completed an identification survey, including a windshield survey of historic properties located within the APE.
-The APE is the viewshed of the 19.1-mile long WIS 23 project corridor from County K to County P, extending approximately 1 mile on either side of WIS 23.
-Background research identified 3 structures at the Wade House Historic Site as listed on the NRHP.
-Within the APE, ten properties were found to be included in the Wisconsin Architecture and History Inventory.
+Background research identified three structures at the Wade House Historic Site as listed on the NRHP.
+Within the APE, 10 properties were found to be included in the Wisconsin Architecture and History Inventory.
 The survey identified 12 additional properties within the APE with potential for being listed on the NRHP.
 Of the properties identified, the Wisconsin Historical Society recommended completion of a Determination of Eligibility (DOE) for one property, the St. Mary's Springs Academy complex, which was found to be eligible for the NRHP.
-It is eligible for the NRHP under Criterion A (religious property with architectural importance) and Criterion C (a birthplace or grave of a historical figure is eligible if the person is of outstanding importance).
+It is eligible for the NRHP under Criterion C (architecture).
 Contributing resources to this designation include Boyle Hall Main Building, the First Powerhouse Building, and Second Powerhouse Building.

 In 2005, St Mary's Springs demolished two of the resources in the complex that led to the site being eligible for the NRHP.
 Upon re-examination of the surviving resources in 2012, the project historian concluded that the demolition of Boyle Hall removed the historic resource which gave other items/resources on the property their historic significance.
 Documentation that reduces the size of the historic boundary for St. Mary's Springs Academy was provided to the State Historic Preservation Officer (SHPO).
-A revised Memorandum of Agreement (MOA) was signed by SHPO and included in Appendix D of the 2014 LS SFEIS.
-A new MOA is being drafted to address schedule changes.
-A more detailed discussion of the reduction of the historic boundary is provided in Section 5 in this LS SEIS.
+A revised Memorandum of Agreement (MOA) was signed by SHPO in 2013 and included in Appendix D of the 2014 LS SFEIS.
+To address schedule changes, the MOA was revised again (Amendment #2), signed by SHPO in 2018, and is included in Section 4.7 B-6.
+A more detailed discussion of the reduction of the historic boundary is provided in Section 4.7 B-5.